Friday, January 02, 2026

 For 14 years, I held back my stories because I wanted them to be perfect before I hit publish.
 For days, I held back from walking in the rain because I didn't have an umbrella.

-But perfection is a trap.
-If I wait for the writing to be perfect, I will never publish.
-If I wait for the weather to be perfect, I will never walk.
 The rain today taught me that you can't foresee everything.
 You can check the forecast, you can pack the umbrella, and you can still get soaked.
 And that’s okay.
 The documents are dry.
 The story is being told.
 The drafts are finally becoming real.

 I am writing this not because it is perfect, but because it happened.
 And that is enough.